welovemedia/ffmate-docs/docs/presets.md

      }'
 ```

-FFmate responds with a JSON object that contains the newly created preset including its `ID`.
+FFmate returns a JSON object that contains the newly created preset including its `ID`.
 An `preset.created` event is also fired via [webhooks](/docs/webhooks#preset-events)

 💡 Tip: Prefer a visual approach?
-You can create new presets directly in the [FFmate Web UI](/docs/web-ui.md) without writing any API requests.
+You can create new presets directly in the [FFmate Web UI](/docs/web-ui.md) no API calls needed.

 ## Updating a Preset